-Kailash Awati works at a pharmaceutical multinational where he manages information systems development for the Asia-Pacific region.
-Over the last several years, he has worked variously as an IS/business consultant, project manager, database geek and engineering software developer in organisations ranging from startups to established firms.
-He has extensive experience of working in different cultures having lived and worked in Singapore, Australia, Europe, India and the US.
+Kailash Awati works at a pharmaceutical multinational where he manages a global IT service center in the Asia-Pacific region.
+Over the last several years, he has worked variously as head of application development, IS/business consultant, project manager, database geek and engineering software developer in organisations ranging from startups to established firms.
+He has extensive experience of working in different cultures having lived and worked in Australia, Singapore, Germany, India and the US.

 Earlier, in what seems to him like another life, he did research in fluid dynamics and other areas of physics.

-The articles on Eight to Late reflect his professional interests which include the following areas: IT management and strategy; project and program management; business intelligence; knowledge management; organisational dynamics; change management; low-risk approaches to outsourcing; dialogue and issue mapping; risk analysis; estimation; probability, statistics and simulation techniques for business applications.
+The articles on Eight to Late reflect his professional interests which include the following areas: IT management and strategy; project and program management; business intelligence; knowledge management; enterprise architecture; organisational dynamics; change management; low-risk approaches to outsourcing and offshoring; dialogue and issue mapping; risk analysis; estimation; probability, statistics and simulation techniques for business applications.

 The views ventured on Eight to Late are based on his personal opinions, and do not in any way represent the positions of his employers, past or present.